Dhiraj-Shivade/DevSecOps-CI-CD-with-SBOM/README.md

 ### Prerequisites
 - AWS account with IAM permissions
-- EC2 instances with Ubuntu 22.04
+- EC2 instances with Ubuntu Server 24.04 LTS
 - GitHub repository
 - Docker and Kubernetes installed on Jenkins